dusisarath/EmptyScriptProject/README.md

 #Testing
-v1 should fire after this commit project upgraded to v2, v1 pipeline should not fire now.
+v1 should fire after this commit, project upgraded to v2, v1 pipeline should not fire now.,

+project upgraded to v2, v1 pipeline should not fire now.